danieldouglas1/Golang-Hangman/README.md

 # Golang-Hangman

-Implementation of Hangman in Go.
+Implementation of Hangman in Go.<br/>
-Comes with a .txt file of words(Dictionary.txt.
+Comes with a .txt file of words(Dictionary.txt.<br/>
 Users are also able to add to the dictionary .

 ## Contributing